-Course ID: ÚFV/ Course name: Semestral work II

-SPFKLb/14

-Prerequisities: ÚFV/SPFKLa/14

-Successful completing the course, requires the student to demonstrate adequate level of the assigned tasks set by the project leader at the beginning of the semester to the required extent and at the required level.
-The assignments are formulated by the teacher at the beginning of the semester, the project leader is usually the supervisor of the final thesis.
-Tasks include e.g. study of literature in the field, mastering the operation of experimental equipment, sample preparation technology, preparation and implementation of the experiment, processing of the obtained data, or collaborating during the preparation of a scientific publication.
-Credit evaluation takes into account the time requirements of the student when working on a semester project in the range of 150 hours per semester.
-Individual activities of the student are evaluated by the project leader, the overall work of the student is evaluated by points on a point scale of 0 - 100 points.
-The minimum threshold for obtaining a rating is 50% of the rating scale, which is determined as follows:
+University: P. J. Šafá árik University in Košice Faculty: Faculty of S Faculty: Faculty of Science Course ID: ÚFV/ SPFKLb/14 Course name: Semestral work II Course type, scope a Course type: Recommended cou Per week: Per stue Course method: pr and the method: arse-load (hours): dy period: esent Number of ECTS ci redits: 6 Recommended seme ester/trimester of the course: 2.
+Course level: II.
+Prerequisities: ÚFV /SPFKLa/14 Conditions for cour Successful completin tasks set by the proj required level.
+The the project leader is in the field, masterin preparation and impl during the preparation requirements of the semester.
+Individual of the student is eval obtaining a rating is se completion: Ing the course, requires the student to demonstrate adequate level of the assigned lect leader at the beginning of the semester to the required extent and at the assignments are formulated by the teacher at the beginning of the semester, usually the supervisor of the final thesis.
+Tasks include e.g. study of literature ing the operation of experimental equipment, sample preparation technology, ementation of the experiment, processing of the obtained data, or collaborating on of a scientific publication.
+Credit evaluation takes into account the time student when working on a semester project in the range of 150 hours per activities of the student are evaluated by the project leader, the overall work uated by points on a point scale of 0 - 100 points.
+The minimum threshold for 50% of the rating scale, which is determined as follows:

-A 100-91%

-B 90-81%

-E 60-50%

-Fx 49-0%
+A 100-91% B 90-81% C 80-71% D 70-61% E 60-50% Fx 49-0%